theodesp/stable-systems-checklist/README.md

 - [ ] Use proven synchronization primitives.
 - [ ] No code formatting disputes.
 - [ ] Use load regulation in the border of the system.
+- [ ] Use a retry policy for failed requests.
+Consider delayed retries with exp back off.
+- [ ] Use a timeout policy for slow requests.
 - [ ] Use circuit breakers to break cascading dependency failure.
+- [ ] Use Bulkheads to partition systems.
+Protect critical clients by giving them their own pool to call.
+Virtual servers provide an excellent mechanism for implementing bulkheads.
+For smaller scale Bind process to CPU.
 - [ ] Try to utilize Soft/Weak references in order to minimize memory footprint.

 ## Picking a database